Open-Community-Building/community.hooks/rag_llm_hackathon.md

 We are organizing a series of RAG LLM Hackathons

-The first was on Saturday February 1st 2025, and the next will happen on the 22nd of March 2025
+The first was on Saturday February 1st 2025, and the next is to be decided later.
+(Maybe on the 22nd of March 2025)

 It is a low-key event, and managing it in a Github document is done on purpose.
 I will continue to explain it better here: https://github.com/Open-Community-Building/community.hooks/edit/main/README.md